 Budgeting and forecasting are essential planning tools for your business.
 Typically, it is implemented by larger companies, but it is also useful for startups and growing businesses who are looking for funding.
-To create a financial projection, it must be linked to strategic objectives of your business and these are derived from your business plan.
+To create a financial projection, it must be linked to the strategic objectives of your business and these are derived from your business plan.

 Cost of Goods Sold